Discretized Fast-Slow Systems with Canards in Two Dimensions: Maximal canard for a system with a fold in discrete time

-which satisfies $H(\gamma_{\txtc,2}(t_2)) = 0$ for all $t_2 \in \mathbb{R}$.
-Due to the fact that the Kahan discretization allows for a conserved quantity in several examples of quadratic vector fields, we try to find a constant of motion for the map $P^0$ \eqref{map_Kahan_simple} as the time discretization of \eqref{K2_easy}.

-In Appendix~\ref{sec:conservedquant}, we derive an Ansatz for finding a formal conserved quantity via a series expansion which is then a candidate for a finite first integral of the map.
-Following this approach, we obtain the formal conserved quantity $\bar H(x,y,h)$ for~\eqref{map_Kahan_simple}, which can be written as

-where the $H_k(x,y)$ turn out to be polynomials of degree $k$.
-Hoewever, beware that this is only a formal series and convergence to a smooth function as a conserved quantity is not clear a priori.
+with $\bar H_{2k}(x,y)$ being polynomials of degree $2k+2$.
+The symbol $\approx$ reminds that this is only a formal asymptotic series which does not converge to a smooth conserved quantity.
+A Taylor expansion of $H(\tilde x, \tilde y)$ as in~\eqref{Hexpansion} gives